Skip to main content

 Core elements in Securities Lending

 There are several types, attributes and functions that should be used to describe securities lending products and lifecycle events.
-The core elements
+The core elements required are described in this section, with examples of their usage.

 Cash Collateral